Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 + (void) locationClickedWithName: (nonnull NSString*) name targetParameters: (nullable ACPTargetParameters*) parameters;
 ```

-* _name_ is a NSString containing mbox location for which click notification is to be sent to Target.
+* _name_ is an NSString that contains the mbox location for which the click notification will be sent to Target.
 * _parameters_ is the configured `ACPTargetParameters` for the request.

 ### Examples